Baghdad Bounedjah: 2020–21 season

 The start of the season was late due to the COVID-19 pandemic in Qatar and from the tournaments that have been postponed to this season the 2020 Emir of Qatar Cup, Bounedjah led his club to win the title where he scored the two winning goals in the final against Al-Arabi which is his second title in the same competition.
 On 23 December 2020, Bounedjah scored the 100th goal in the Qatar Stars League by scoring the winning goal against Al-Rayyan.
 On 7 January 2021, Bounedjah scored his first hat-trick of the season against Al-Sailiya in 8–0 victory and provided two assists.
 Five days later Bounedjah scored another hat-trick against defending champions Al-Duhail in a 3–1 win.

 On 26 February 2021, in the final of the Qatar Cup, Bounedjah scored twice in Al Sadd's win over Al-Duhail.
 In the Qatar Stars League and after winning against Umm Salal with a score of 3–0, Bounedjah scored a goal which secured the club's 15th league title.
-He ended the season as the league’s top scorer, with 21 goals; it was his third time winning the QSL golden boot.
+He ended the season as the league's top scorer, with 21 goals; it was his third time winning the QSL golden boot.

 International career

 In September 2011, Bounedjah was called by Azzedine Aït Djoudi up to the Algeria under-23 national team.
 He participated with the team in a pair of friendlies against USM Blida and NA Hussein Dey.

 On 4 October 2011, Bounedjah received a surprise call-up to the Algeria national team from Vahid Halilhodžić for the 2012 Africa Cup of Nations qualifier against Central African Republic, replacing the injured Rafik Djebbour.
 On 16 November 2011, he was selected as part of Algeria's squad for the 2011 CAF U-23 Championship in Morocco.

 Bounedjah scored the only goal for Algeria against Senegal in the 2nd minute of the 2019 Africa Cup of Nations Final in Egypt, from a shot that took a massive deflection off Senegalese defender Salif Sané, in a match that ended with a 1–0 win for Algeria.

+In December 2023, he was named in Algeria's squad for the 2023 Africa Cup of Nations.
+He scored the opening goal against Angola on January 15, 2024, in Ivory Coast.